 k elements from an

 n-element set as

-The exclamation mark in this context is what the mathematicians call a factorial, and is defined as the product of all numbers up to and including
+The exclamation mark above is what mathematicians call "factorial," defined as the product of all numbers up to and including

 How to use Pascal's triangle?

 Say that you're preparing a movie marathon for yourself and your partner.
-You have a list of your favorite twenty movies, and your partner told you to pick three that they might like.
+You have a list of your favorite twenty movies, and your partner told you to pick three they might like.
 Well, these are the best films in existence, so clearly they will like each and every one of them, and it doesn't really matter which ones you choose.
-Also, the order in which you're going to watch them doesn't matter either.
+Also, the order in which you watch them doesn't matter either.
 So how many options are there?